 Literary and cultural history mostly refer to cultural evolution rather than biological evolution, which are analogous but not identical.

-In such cases, evolution describes how one form, idea, or belief turns into another even while sometimes keeping the same name.
+In both cases, evolution describes how one form, idea, or belief turns into another even while sometimes keeping the same name.

 Or the same name, word, term, or sign may describe something that has changed significantly since the word became attached to the thing. (etymology)